duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 			- Younger Scots typically eat less of this traditional fare.
 		- The national drink is whiskey
 			- (spelled "whisky" in Scotland),
-			- the production of which contributes significantly to the economy.
+			- The production of which contributes significantly to the economy.
-			- There are more than 100 malt whisky distilleries in the Highlands and it is not surprising that the word 'Scotch is used to mean whisky throughout the world.
+			- There are more than 100 malt whisky distilleries in the Highlands
+			- It is not surprising that the word 'Scotch' is used to mean whisky throughout the world.
-		- Recreation
+		- ## Recreation
-		- DARTMOON WHISKEY DIST
 			- The most popular organized sport is soccer, followed by rugby, but a wide range of sports are enjoyed.
-Many people play golf, which was devised in Scotland in the 14th or 15th century, and the country has many excellent courses.
+				- Many people play golf, which was devised in Scotland in the 14th or 15th century, and the country has many excellent courses.
 Scotland is also famous for its fishing.
 		- Winter sports include curling (in which two teams of four players slide granite "stones" over ice to reach a target) and skiing.
 Scotland is the only part of the United Kingdom where it is possible to ski, although the snow conditions are not that reliable.
 		- Highland Games are held in many parts of the Scottish Highlands during the summer.
 They are a traditional kind of track and field meeting where the events include tossing the caber (a roughly trimmed tree trunk) and throwing the hammer (a heavy metal ball attached to a chain).
 Participants often wear traditional dress, and musicians play traditional bagpipe music.
 		  Watching television and going to the cinema are also favorite leisure activities.
 Pubs- public houses that serve alcoholic beverages and sometimes food are probably the most popular venues outside the home for socializing.